janvda/balena-pulseaudio/README.md

    3. In case you want to run audacity:
        1. In the terminal window: Enter the command `DISPLAY=<ip address of macbook>:0 audacity` (e.g. `DISPLAY=192.168.1.5:0 audacity`)
        2. you should now see the `audacity` UI (user interface) appearing on your macbook.
+4. Instead of step 3 you can also automatically launch pavucontrol and audacity by properly setting the devcie service variables `test_id` and `remote_display` for the service `pulseaudio-client-tcp`or `pulseaudio-client-unix` (see [test scenarios](https://github.com/janvda/balena-pulseaudio/blob/master/pulseaudio-client-test/README.md#test-scenarios))

 ## Interesting Commands